Spring in Greenville, SC

 • First Friday Gallery Art Crawl: Presented by the Metropolitan Arts Council, you can support Greenville's local arts scene at the First Friday Gallery Crawl and browse hundreds of pieces at art galleries and multiple venues throughout Downtown.

-Recurring monthly on the First Friday beginning May 2nd
+When: Recurring monthly on the First Friday

 As part of the Art in Public Places Self-Guided Tour, one of the many masterpieces found along the way is the Rose Crystal Tower by Dale Chihuly, a fuchsia pink and crystallized glass sculpture that seems to always sparkle no matter which way you look at it.